kalamuna/panels_ab/README.md

     1. Randomly display various page manager variants with a Randomize selection rule.
     2. Randomly display enabled panels for a given panelized entity when that entity has enabled panels choice.

+Eventually could abstract the above out to provide more than just randomization display logic aka geolocation and things like that.

 ## Usage